nanostudio-org/nanogp2/README.md

 `$albums_filter` is used to filter albums out.
 Albums with a title containing one of the string will not be displayed.

-Client secret should never be shared.
+**Client secret should never be shared**.
 Only your nanogp2 installation should access it.

 ---